 - Socialize.
 Humans are social animals; it’s how we build trust, understanding and loyalty.
 There is a reason sales people take prospects out for beers.

 Executing these behaviors is difficult.
 We have our own instincts that make us defensive and aggressive.
 But consider, our objective is not to win an argument nor feel good about being right.
 Our objective is to persuade a partner to work with us toward a mutual goal.
 Being right is not the win we seek.
 Mutually benefiting in a way we are both comfortable with is the win.

 If you have thoughts on this proposed “Philosophy of Collaboration” please share them!
-We’ve set up a discussion forum here for feedback.)
+We’ve set up a discussion forum here

 More Detail (aka “The Long Version”)